 Provided that, where any dwelling-house has, prior to the issue of a proclamation under this subsection, been erected within the area defined by such proclamation as an area within which dwelling-houses shall not be erected or used, the Chief Health Officer may, notwithstanding the proclamation, grant a permit in writing signed by him to any person to use such dwelling-house for purposes of habitation, upon and subject to such conditions as the Chief Health Officer may deem fit to impose and which are specified in the permit so granted.

-[Section 194 inserted as section 158A by No. 30 of 1932 s.
-26; renumbered as section 194 by No. 38 of 1933 s.
-42; amended by No. 28 of 1984 s.
+[Section 194 inserted as section 158A: No. 30 of 1932 s.
+26; renumbered as section 194: No. 38 of 1933 s.
+42; amended: No. 28 of 1984 s.
 45; No. 19 of 2016 s.
 100.]

 195. Construction, drainage and equipment of slaughter-houses